Satwik-Mishra7/webdev/README.md

-# file  is all about web devlopement using html,cssand javascript.
+# file  is all about web devlopement using html,css and javascript.